 Hoss reaches into his back pocket.
 His expression suddenly turns perplexed.
 He pats around but cannot find what he is looking for.

-“Oh, crap.
+“Oh, shite.
 I must have dropped it outside.”

 “We’ve got to get out of here!”
 Hoss shouts as he runs out the door.
 He doesn’t have to tell me twice.
 I follow close behind.